Therapeutic target discovery using Boolean network attractors: improvements of kali: Methods

 \subsection{Example network}

-To illustrate what results from the updates made on kali, a fictive network is used.
-This fictive network is specifically designed for illustration and is not intended to model a real biological phenomenon.
-This example network is depicted in \hyperref[network]{\textit{Figure \ref*{network}}} page \pageref{network}.
-Among the three updates made on kali, only the asynchronous updating and the management of basin sizes are illustrated.
-Multivalued logic is illustrated in \hyperref[multivalued]{\textit{Appendix \ref*{multivalued}}} page \pageref{multivalued}.
+To conveniently illustrate the technical features resulting from the improvements made on kali, a simple and fictive example network is used.
+A biological case study is then proposed to address a concrete case, namely a published logic-based model of bladder tumorigenesis \cite{remy2015modeling}.
+The example network is depicted in \hyperref[network]{\texttt{Figure \ref*{network}}} page \pageref{network}.

+Among the three improvements made on kali, only the asynchronous updating and the management of basin sizes are illustrated.
+Multivalued logic is a straightforward extension of the Boolean case and is illustrated in \hyperref[multivalued]{\texttt{Appendix 2}} page \pageref{multivalued}.
+Below are the Boolean equations encoding the example network, also available in text format in the supporting file \texttt{example\_equations.txt}: \begin{small}